UniversalRobots/Universal_Robots_ROS_Driver/ur_robot_driver/doc/ROS_INTERFACE.md

     Set the speed slider fraction used by the robot's execution.
 Values should be between 0 and 1.
 Only set this smaller than 1 if you are using the scaled controllers (as by default) or you know what you're doing.
 Using this with other controllers might lead to unexpected behaviors.

 #### Parameters
+ * "**dashboard/receive_timeout**" (Required)

+    Timeout after which a call to the dashboard server will be considered failure if no answer has been received.

  * "**hardware_interface/joints**" (Required)

     Names of the joints.
 Usually, this is given in the controller config file.